Adib4A/Simple-number-and-letter-generator/README.md

 # Simple-number-and-letter-generator
-This is an EXTREMELY simple letter and number generator and creates a four letter + four number password
+This is an EXTREMELY simple letter and number generator and creates a four letter + four number password.
+It then adds the passwords to a .jsonn file.